mcbee bloomin skies.jpg

 The Horse Heaven Hills Wind project is huge - it stretches 26 miles west to east and eight miles north to south, from south of Benton City all the way to Finley.

-The proposed 231 - 496 foot high turbines or 150 - 671 foot high turbines will cause significant environmental, health and safety issues along with significant adverse negative impacts on wildlife, cultural resources, recreation, agriculture, the wineries, tourism, real estate property values, and the local economy.
+In mid-August 2025, the developer applied for an FAA permit for 141 - 671-foot-high turbines.
+These will cause significant environmental, health and safety issues along with significant adverse negative impacts on wildlife, cultural resources, recreation, agriculture, the wineries, tourism, real estate property values, and the local economy.

 Tri-Cities C.A.R.E.S. is dedicated to educating the public and working with local governments and organizations to protect the interests of the citizens who will be impacted by this project.